Semrush helps you:

 These phrases represent keywords that your audience uses when they’re NOT shopping for products.
 These make great keywords for you to create blog content around.

-Next, it’s time to create a piece of content that’s the bar-none absolute best on the planet.
+Next, it’s time to create content that’s the bar-none absolute best on the planet.

 The easiest way to do that?

-And when you’ve finished step #3, start back at the top and execute this entire SEO strategy again.
+And when you’ve finished step three, start back at the top and execute this entire SEO strategy again.

 For example, the popular cookware ecommerce site Williams-Sonoma.com has an outstanding blog that features recipes, cooking tips, interviews with chefs, and more.